CiiDub/cursor_tricks/Readme.md

 This is my favorite, because it uses my three favorite features in BBEdit.

-_Menu Scripts_ let you prepend a script to a native menu command and optionally continue with command.
+_Menu Scripts_ let you prepend a script to a native menu command and optionally continues with command.
 As well as append a script so it runs after the command.
 Just a great idea.

 _Scratchpad_ is a persistent document in BBedit.
 The name really kind of says it.
 It doesn’t sound like much but in practice it’s great.

-_Unix Worksheets_ are documents that will execute shell commands when you __⌃ ↵__ a line.
+_Unix Worksheets_ are documents that will execute shell commands when you __⌃ ↵__ at the end of a line.
 It’s the command line meets a text document.
 You can make and save as many as you like but BBedit also has a persistent one available through the _Window_ menu just like Scratchpad.

 I have these two persistent documents assigned to __⌘ 1__ and __⌘ 2__ respectively.